 2. See the city from a viewpoint

-Around Tallinn you will find lots of awesome viewpoints with many of them being free to access and available 24/7.
+Around Tallinn, you will find lots of awesome viewpoints with many of them being free to access and available 24/7.
+These are perfect to relax and enjoy views of the city and its wonderful skyline, as well as for taking photographs such as seen below.
 Head to my post The Best Viewpoints in Tallinn to find out where many of them are.

 3. Take a romantic walk along St. Catherine’s Passage

 For a beautiful and romantic walk head to St Catherine’s Passage.
 Along the path you will find ancient but pretty tombstones lining one of the walls which belonged to members of the Magistrate of Tallinn, the Brotherhood of Blackheads, the Great Guild and various others.
 The tombstones originally came from the Church of St Catherine of Alexandria.

 4. Visit the Estonian History Museum – Great Guild Hall

 I found this museum fantastic and it provided lots of information about Estonians and their culture.
 During your visit will be able to read about the history of Estonia, the various rulers, as well as a bit about the people and trade.

 5. Explore Tallinn Town Wall

 Towards the north of the Old Town is an old section of the ancient wall.
 I didn’t find this part of the Wall or the views as interesting as the Helleman section but it was still good to see.

 6. Visit Kiek in de Kök Museum and Bastion Tunnels